The basic grooming that a beagle will need includes regular brushing, bathing, cleaning of their eyes and ears, dental care and clipping of the nails.

-A pin brush is one of the most common brushs found in a dog owners home.
-However is it the best?
+A pin brush is one of the most common brushes found in a dog owner’s home.
+However, is it the best?

-Pin brushes are used for removing loose hair and dirt from your dogs coat.
-They have become such a popular option due to their simplicity and versitility.
+Pin brushes are used for removing loose hair and dirt from your dog’s coat.
+They have become such a popular option due to their simplicity and versatility.

 What is a slicker brush?

-slicker brushes have fine wires across the head of the brush that are for removing excess hair and dirt.
-Slicker brushed are mainly used for medium to long hair dogs or those with curly hair.
+Slicker brushes have fine wires across the head of the brush that are for removing excess hair and dirt.
+Slicker brushes are mainly used for medium to long hair dogs or those with curly hair.
 However there are slicker brushes designed for a coat more like a beagles.

 What is a bristle brush?

-Which type of brush is best for your beagle?
+Which type of brush is best for grooming your beagle?

 What do I need to know about bathing my beagle?